simonisn/SuiteScript-2.0/README.md

 The project has been configured with Gulp [Task Runner] to automate the build process.
 JSHint will be executed on all SuiteScript 2.0 files to check for any errors.
 Your SuiteScript 2.0 files are then copied to "deploy/suitescript/debug" and "deploy/suitescript/release", where the "release" files are "Uglified".

+### NOTE:  The UI Module is out of date and is missing ServerWidget, Message, and Dialog.
+NetSuite Support has been contacted and the UI module will be updated as soon as possible.